 The HCL deletes the file from the administrator share.

 When the HCL finishes uploading the identity disk to the Hyper-V machine, the remote PowerShell session copies the identity disks to SMB storage.
 It then deletes it from the Hyper-V machine.

 The identity disk folder is recreated if it is deleted so that it is available for reuse.

 Download identity disks: As with uploads, the identity disks pass though the Hyper-V machine to the HCL.
 The following process creates a folder that only has VMM user permissions on the Hyper-V server if it does not exist.

-The Hyper-V machine copies the disk from the SMB storage to local Hyper-V storage through a PowerShell script running in the PowerShell V3 remote session.
+The Hyper-V machine copies the disk from the SMB storage to the local Hyper-V storage through a PowerShell script.
+This script runs in the PowerShell V3 remote session.

 HCL reads the disk from the Hyper-V machine’s administrator share into memory.